Your CRM was supposed to make things easier. Instead, it is another place where data goes to die.

 - Where leads are dropping off

-- What’s working and what’s not
+- What is working and what is not

 5. The Path Forward